 There is a large gallery of graphic shapes available to you, including lines, text boxes, rectangles, ovals, and many others.
 They can add interest to documents, such as flyers and brochures, and you can type text in most shapes.
 You can also rotate, resize, and move shapes.
-Holding down the Shift key while drawing maintains the proportional relationship between the shape's width and height.
 You insert shapes from the Shapes gallery.
 When a shape is selected (displays round handles), the contextual Drawing Tools and Format tabs appear, where you can choose many styles and designs for your shape.